Treat yourself to Danish caviar called stenbiderrogn

 Indulge in this delightful and luxurious delicacy.
 The good news?
 It’s healthy as well.

 There are a number of recipes, but here I give you my favourite, the old-fashioned version.
-Depending on your purse, you can calculate from 50 grams per person.
+Depending on your purse calculate from 50 grams per person.

 When the price is at its lowest, I always calculate more, as the indulge recipe below reflects!